-Our work was performed by an independent and multidisciplinary team including assurance practitioners and sustainability specialists.
+Our work was performed by an independent and multidisciplinary team including assurance practitioners and

-Our limited assurance engagement was performed solely in respect of the selected sustainability information included in Appendix A. Our assurance report does not extend to information from previous periods or other information included in the 2024 Sustainability Report, including other information related to such report that may contain limited.
+Our limited assurance engagement was performed solely in respect of the selected sustainability information included in Appendix A. Our assurance report does not extend to information from previous periods or other information included in the 2024 Sustainability Report, including other information related to such report that may contain images, audio or videos

-Criteria used for the preparation of the information subject to the assurance engagement
+Criteria used for the preparation of the information subject to the assurance engagement ("Criteria")

-The selected sustainability information, included in Appendix A, has been prepared and presented by the Management of Industrias Peñoles in accordance with the guidelines of Global Reporting Initiative ("GRI") and Sustainability Accounting Standards Board ("SAS").
+The selected sustainability information, included in Appendix A, has been prepared and presented by the Management of Industrias Perioles in accordance with the guidelines of Global Reporting Initiative ("GRI") and Sustainability Accounting Standards Board ("SASP").